-First let’s talk on what makes this model stand out:
+First, let’s talk about what makes this model stand out:

 - Cash is King:

-It is unclear where this phrase came from but it was popularized by CEO of Volvo, Pehr in 1987 during the global stock market crash.
-Jack Welch, a business mogul, went on to further give a little more detail in His own catch phrase: “Number one, Cash is King.
+It is unclear where this phrase came from but it was popularized by the CEO of Volvo, Pehr in 1987 during the global stock market crash.
+Jack Welch, a business mogul, went on to further give a little more detail in His own catchphrase: “Number one, Cash is King.
 Number two, communicate, Number three, buy or bury the competition”.
 It is interesting to note that the Subscription business model affords you the ability to do all three.
-Subscribers pay at specific intervals; monthly, quarterly or annually.
-The liquid funds gotten from this allows for flexibility and this cash flow can be used to fund the daily operations of the business.
+Subscribers pay at specific intervals; monthly, quarterly, or annually.
+The liquid funds gotten from this allow for flexibility and this cash flow can be used to fund the daily operations of the business.

 - Building Loyal Customers

 With a subscription business, you stay top of mind of your customers and can have an edge over your competitors.
 Businesses tend to communicate frequently with their subscribers as it is necessary.
 This in turn increases engagement and is a very subtle way of building loyalty.

 A business that continues to give its customers the value they need or one that you’ve made them want, will always have renewed subscriptions.
 This builds long-term customer relationships which are capitalized on and causes growth for the business.
 Companies like this don’t easily run out of business because they constantly have customers they make provisions for while they look for new ones also.